 Cup cheese is a Pennsylvania Dutch Cheese made by the Amish and Mennonites since centuries.
 A very soft, sour cheese, it has an odour stronger than a Limburger with a consistency resembling molasses.
 The cheese can be easily made at home by cooking processed American cheese/cottage cheese, butter, cream, salt, baking soda, water and raw milk.
 It is stored in a pot, or cup in the refrigerator, which gives the cheese its name.

 This cheese is a homemade speciality and not easily found in stores.
-But it can be occasionally found in farmer's markets in the Lancaster County, Pennsylvania, area where they are sold by the Amish or Mennonites themselves.
+But it can be occasionally found in farmer's markets in the Lancaster County, Pennsylvania, an area where they are sold by the Amish or Mennonites themselves.

 It is a very fatty cheese with almost 70% calories coming from fat.
-However, there are fat free varieties available in the market with mild, medium, and sharp flavours.
+However, there are fat-free varieties available in the market with mild, medium, and sharp flavours.